cyrusae/highlighter-public/README.md

 ### I'm a technical audience.
 Cool!
 If that means you're interested in extending `highlighter`'s functionality to be easier to set up and/or do more things once set up, I would be absolutely elated; I'm interested in a universe where `highlighter` is usable without the caveats, but as long as I'm the sole or primary user my effort has to go towards meeting class deadlines first.

-(If that means you're frustrated that my documentation is written as an educational tool, I will have to kindly request that you deal with it.)
+(If that means you're frustrated that my documentation is intended partly as an educational tool, I will have to kindly request that you deal with it.)

+### Wait, not that technical.
+Attempt at standoffishness aside, I'm still happy to entertain [comments, suggestions, and even feature requests](https://github.com/cyrusae/highlighter-public/issues).

 ## Great, but what does it actually *do*?
-`highlighter` provides a GUI for coding qualitative data stored in a SQLite database that does the following:
+`highlighter` provides a GUI for coding qualitative data, as stored in a SQLite database, that does the following:

 - Loads individual observations from your database and assigns a code to a selected fragment of text
 - Highlights displayed text with a color specific to that assigned code, including if you navigate back to that observation later